lgreski/datasciencedepot/index.md

 1. [Statistical Methods in Psychology Journals](http://bit.ly/2fciQWx) Classic 1999  article by [Leland Wilkinson](http://bit.ly/2fciQWx) and the Task Force on Statistical Inference for the American Psychology Association.
 2. [Ordinal Independent Variables in Linear Regression](http://bit.ly/2fd9f1E) Article by Richard Williams at the University of Notre Dame, making the argument to treat ordinal variables as continuous unless the analysis of linear effects indicates they should be treated as nominal level of measurement.
 3. [Interpreting the Magnitudes of Correlation Coefficients](http://bit.ly/2jziZl7) Article by James Hemphill, validating Cohen's (1988) recommendations via a meta analysis of 380 psychology studies.
+4. [Statistical Paradises and Paradoxes](https://bit.ly/39Mwjfn) Article by Xiao-Li Meng that argues big data is not a good substitute for random sampling, and paradoxically is more likely to produce biased results than a truly random sample.

 ## Reproducible Research